zarf-dev/proposals/8-show-manifest-and-values/README.md

 #### Story 1

 As a creator of Zarf packages, I want to make sure that the variables in my package are properly rendered with the expected values.
-I want to check this for both manifests and values files so I run `zarf dev show manifests path/to/package-dir --deploy-set=MY_VAR=my-val --flavor=my-flavor` and `zarf dev show values-files path/to/package-dir --deploy-set=MY_VAR=my-val --flavor=my-flavor`
+I want to check this for both manifests and values files so I run `zarf package show manifests path/to/package-dir --deploy-set=MY_VAR=my-val --flavor=my-flavor` and `zarf package show values-files path/to/package-dir --deploy-set=MY_VAR=my-val --flavor=my-flavor`

 #### Story 2